bankai42/project_ticker/README.md

 # Ticker

-A simple web-app for creatint tickers online.
+A simple web-app for creating tickers online.
 Ticker - is a running string with some text.